pjkaufman/dynamicVideoList/README.md

 You can do any of three things to modify the language list:

 1. Modify the yaml config file `user\config\video.yaml` to modify the language lsit.
-This is the default way that the Dynanic Video Player and Video Player get their language list.
+This is the default way that the Dynamic Video Player and Video Player get their language list.

 2. Create a new config file and add the language list there. <br> _Note: this option requires that the video list and text based options be defined in the config file as well._